reborg/parallel/README.md

 ;; 1006ms
 ```

 `xf/pmap` has similar limitations to `core/pmap`.
-It works great when "f" is non trivial and performance of "f" applied to the input are uniform.
-If one `(f item)` takes much more than the others, the current 32-chunk is kept busy with parallelism=1 before moving to the next chunk, wasting resources.
+It works great when "f" is non trivial and the average elapsed of "f" is uniform across the input.
+If one `(f item)` takes much more than the others, the current N-chunk is kept busy with parallelism=1 before moving to the next chunk, wasting resources.
+Use `xf/pmap` if your transducing transformation is reasonably big and complex.

 ### `xf/identity`